mh-embed/.devcontainer/README.md

 catkin_make
 ```
 This compiles all your packages in the src/ directory, generates devel/ and build/ directories, and does a bunch of other stuff.

 4. Run
 ```
-source deve/setup.bash
+source devel/setup.bash
 ```
 so that ROS registers your packages.
-* Warning: * If you don't do this, the rosrun command will not be able to find your program.
+* Warning:* If you don't do this, the rosrun command will not be able to find your program.

 5. Start ROS by running
 ```